 is assigned).
 To define the real rounding for a UoM, go to the PMC and navigate to: More -> Goto -> UoM Rounding:

 and maintain the number of decimals for your UoM that shall be rounded accordingly.

 NOTE: In the main UoM transaction CUNI, you define the number of display decimals for your UoM only.
 Thus, if you e.g. set the display UoM decimals in CUNI to 1,

 How can I extend the density and temperature range for my product?

 I have a product which has a base density beyond the supported measurement standard range, is it possible to extend the calculation range?

-If the algorithm defined in the measurement standards allows so, you simply extend the range for densities and temperatures by selecting the “Extend range of standard implementation” indicator in the conversion group details screen:
+If the algorithm defined in the measurement standards allows so, you simply extend the range for densities, pressures and temperatures by selecting the “Extend range of standard implementation” indicator in the conversion group details screen: